bridgecrewio/checkov/docs/1.Welcome/What is Checkov.md

 ## Integrates seamlessly with Bridgecrew

-Checkov integrates with advanced features in the [Bridgecew platform](https://bridgecrew.io/platform).
+Checkov integrates with advanced features in the [Bridgecrew platform](https://bridgecrew.io/platform).
 You can sign up for a free Bridgecrew account by running Checkov with no arguments and following the CLI prompts, or directly via the [Bridgecrew website](https://www.bridgecrew.cloud/login/signUp).
 Bridgecrew extends Checkov's capabilities to provide runtime scanning and visibility, native VCS integrations, compliance benchmarking, and more.

 ### Runtime Scanning